sayanchaudhuri14/Semantic-Segmentation-of-Covid-19-CT-Scans/README.md

 •	I performed PCA on a given data and projected the high dimensional CT embeddings to 100 and 50 dimensions.
 Plotted a graph between the reconstruction error and the number of principal components.

 •	In the next part, I applied PCA to covid-19 mask dataset, and further, it was split into train-test-val sets.
-I applied with linear and RBF kernels to classify the embeddings into Normal, Mild, and Severe categories.
+I applied SVM with linear and RBF kernels to classify the embeddings into Normal, Mild, and Severe categories.
 Finally, I reported the Accuracy and F1-scored for the training and test datasets for all the classes.

 •	Then, I trained a U-Net model using the given dataset after applying felicitous augmentations and pre-processing.
 Following which, I reconstructed the CT scans using limited-angle sinograms and predicted the segmentation masks of the reconstructed test cases.